janhq/cortex.so/docs/cli/run.md

 # `cortex run`

-This command facilitates the initiation of an interactive chat shell with a specified machine learning model.
+This command facilitates the initiation of an interactive chat shell with a specified machine-learning model.

 :::info
 This command is compatible with all OpenAI and OpenAI-compatible endpoints.